 The University of Maine at Farmington’s 3 + 2 agreement with the University of Southern Maine offers a quicker and more affordable pathway to earning a Master of Science in Counseling degree.

 With a shortage of counselors across the nation, the new 3+2 Counseling (B.S. to M.S.C.) program offered collaboratively between the University of Maine at Farmington and the University of Southern Maine lets you complete your Bachelor’s and Master’s degree in just 5 years, rather than the typical 6 – allowing you to work in the counseling field helping individuals with disabilities one year sooner and one year less expensive.

-3 at UMF + 2 at USM = The Accelerated Pathway to a Degree in Counseling
+The Accelerated Pathway to a Master’s Degree in Counseling

 You complete the first 3 years of undergraduate study at UMF, where you earn a Bachelor of Science in Rehabilitation Services, then move on to the University of Southern Maine to begin your Master of Science in Counseling degree program, where you’ll complete the remaining requirements in just 2 years — a total of 5 years rather than 6.

 This unique fast-track arrangement saves you both time and money, allowing you to pursue your dream of becoming a counselor quicker — and more affordably.